All temporary employees hired for non-faculty duties are coordinated through Human Resource Services.

 - A temporary appointment offer letter signed by the department head or director and the person hired.

 - Ensure that the new temporary hire completes new hire paperwork in HRS by their first day of employment.
-Federal regulations require that employees must complete an I-9 no later than their third day of employment.
+Federal regulations require that employees must complete an I-9 no later than their first day of employment and must be submitted to HRS by their third day of employment.

 Note: If you know a hiring need may extend beyond the P&S or Merit temporary appointment limits, you can begin to work with HRS to classify the position and formulate the position description right away.
 Then when you are ready to begin a search, the classification work is done.

-- Wherever possible, advertise the temporary vacancy in relevant recruitment sources.
+- Advertise the temporary vacancy in other relevant recruitment sources as desired.
 All recruitment advertisements must be approved by the Office of Compliance & Equity Management.
 The advertisement should be based on the job description or list of duties and qualifications for the position.
 For further guidance, contact HRS using the contacts on this page.

 - For those who meet the qualifications of the position, conduct interviews to determine the most qualified candidate(s).